Geo-Social Group Queries with Minimum Acquaintance Constraint: Preliminaries and Problem Statement

 \begin{definition} \textbf{($c$-core)} A subgraph $G[W]$ is a \emph{c-core} (or \emph{a core of order c}) if $\delta(G[W]) \geq c$. \end{definition}

+The $c$-core defined in Definition~\ref{def:kcore} is not required to be maximum and fits for GSGQs in various applications.
 In the sequel, the term $c$-core refers to both the set $W$ and the subgraph $G[W]$.
 The \emph{core number} of a vertex $v$, denoted by $c_v$, is the highest order of a core that contains this vertex.

 A greedy algorithm can be used for \emph{core decomposition}, i.e., finding the core numbers for all vertices in $G$.
 The basic idea is to iteratively remove the vertex with the minimum degree in the remaining subgraph, together with all the edges adjacent to it, and determine the core number of that vertex accordingly.
 The most costly step of this algorithm is sorting the vertices according to their degrees at each iteration.
 As shown in \cite{batag}, a bin-sort can be used with $O(|V|+|E|)$ time complexity.
 Thus, for a given $c$, we can find the maximum $c$-core of $G$ in $O(|V|+|E|)$ time.